openvinotoolkit/openvino/docs/articles_en/learn-openvino/interactive-tutorials-python.rst

 .. note::
-   If you have any issues with the notebooks, refer to the **Troubleshooting** and **FAQ** sections in the :doc:`Installation Guide <notebooks_installation>` or start a GitHub `discussion <https://github.com/openvinotoolkit/openvino_notebooks/discussions>`__.
+   If you have any issues with the notebooks, refer to the **Troubleshooting** and **FAQ** sections in the :doc:`Installation Guide <interactive-tutorials-python/notebooks-installation>` or start a GitHub `discussion <https://github.com/openvinotoolkit/openvino_notebooks/discussions>`__.